 For many years Robanna served as a stop on the railroad from which goods and produce could be shipped; also, passenger service was available to Williamstown and Glassboro.
 This service was discontinued in the late 1920’s or early 1930’s.
 A large home owned by George Ware was located near the railroad station and, at times, the Ware’s kitchen served as a “coffee break” stop for both train crews and passengers.

 According to local legend Robanna was named after the wife of a Mr. J. Robb.
 Mrs. Robb’s first name was Anna.
-Most probably some local wit reversed the two names and the crossroads village of Robbanna suddenly had a name.
+Most probably some local wit reversed the two names and the crossroads village of Robanna suddenly had a name.

 The Robb house was located on the northwest corner of the Glassboro Tuckahoe Road intersection.
 Presently, a service station is located at about the site of the old Robb homestead.